 There are many different ways to trade NEO.
 If you wish to purchase NEO, there is a relatively straightforward operation to do on trading platforms.
 It has become more accessible and easier to buy NEO as it has gained in popularity.
 However, trading platforms will not have every cryptocurrency on offer, and it is worth checking that it does sell NEO before signing up.
 The other thing to remember with NEO is that it does not sell fractions of its coin, e.g., you cannot buy 1.5 NEO, only 1 or 2.

 Some of the better brokerages, including our very own TradeOr, allow you to not only purchase NEO but implement different types of trades too, including derivative bets such as CFDs (“contract for differences”).
 CFDs allow you to leverage more money on your trades without actually buying the underlying asset.
 You can apply these techniques when trading stocks, commodities, and forex on TraderOr.
 In addition, you can access a wide range of market analysis tools to help make accurate price predictions.

 Neo closely follows Ethereum’s model and, like Ethereum, it has enjoyed successes in the cryptocurrency market.
 NEO’s price has recently made a comeback, and its long-term prospects look good.
 That being said, Neo cannot simply sit back.
 They will need to continue releasing updates and, ideally, implement some significant changes to differentiate itself and give it an edge over Ethereum.
-If you are interested in trading NEO, we highly recommend using our online trading platform, “TradeOr.”
-You can purchase NEO outright or set up many different derivative contracts, including CFDs, to leverage more money, and garner more significant profits.
+If you are interested in trading NEO, we highly recommend using our online trading platform, TradeOr.
+You can set up many different derivative contracts, including CFDs, to leverage more money, and garner more significant profits.